pmpinto/blog/_posts/2020-04-24-working-from-home-will-affect-your-productivity.md

 ![Person working from home on the couch](assets/images/posts/working-from-home-will-affect-your-productivity/cover.png)

 But is it for the better or worse?
-Well, it looks like it depends on who is asking...
+Well, it looks like it depends on who you're asking...
 {: .lead }

 During the past month or so, most people have been experiencing something for the first time ever: working from home.